The Japan Association of Public Health Nurse Educational Institutions (JAPHNEI) is

 To improve public health by enhancing public health nurse educational institutions across Japan and enriching public health nursing education.

-The purpose of this corporation is to develop education institutions for public health nurses nationwide, enhance public health nursing education, and improve public health.
-To achieve this purpose while also considering national trends, we will work to ensure the quality of licensed public health nurses by examining their curriculum and education system, verifying their educational output, and improving teachers’ qualifications and the quality of national examination questions.
-In addition, we will promote activities aimed at enhancing nursing education and aim for a higher level of education for public health nurses as an additional part of the curriculum.
+This corporation aims to develop educational institutions for public health nurses nationwide and enhance public health nursing education, thereby improving public health.
+To achieve these goals while also considering national trends, we will work to ensure the quality of licensed public health nurses by examining their curriculum and education system, verifying their educational output, and improving teachers’ qualifications and the quality of national examination questions.
+We will also promote activities designed to enhance nursing education and raise the education level of public health nurses as an additional part of the curriculum.

 2. Curriculum Committee